bengHak/YSTicket/README.md

 4. Build and run
 ```
 // Run Simulator
-1. Build "ApplicationApp" and run it on the simulator
+1. Build "YSTicketApp" and run it on the simulator

 // Run on device
 2-1.
-Select a team from the "Signing & Capabilities" of the "ApplicationApp" target of the "ApplicationApp" project.
+Select a team from the "Signing & Capabilities" of the "YSTicketApp" target of the "YSTicketApp" project.
 2-2.
-Run "ApplicationApp" on a practical machine.
+Run "YSTicketApp" on a practical machine.
 ```

 ## Reference